wmcdonald404/terraform-sandbox-azure/README.md

     Destroy complete!
 Resources: 1 destroyed.
     ```

-10. Just double-check that the Azure Resource Group is gone using the Azure CLI command as an external validation point:
+11. Just double-check that the Azure Resource Group is gone using the Azure CLI command as an external validation point:

     ```
     [wmcdonald@fedora basic-resource-group]$ az group list
     []
     ```

+12. Log in to the [Azure portal](https://portal.azure.com/#home) again, click around to verify resources have been destroyed.

+    > **Note:** The Resource Group may still appear in the Recent section of the portal's landing page but navigate specifically to the [Resource Groups view](https://portal.azure.com/#browse/resourcegroups) to verify the demonstration resource group has been removed.

 ## Debian VM Creation
 1. Switch into the `vm-debian` directory